microsoft/react-native-windows-samples/docs/windowsbrush-and-theme.md

 }
 ```

-> Note: getColorScheme() will always return 'light' when remote debugging.
+> Note: `getColorScheme()` will always return 'light' when remote debugging.

 ### Using Windows-defined theme brushes

 The following examples cover how to access and use the Windows system theme brushes and apply them in your styles.
-For more information on Windows Xaml theme resources see:
+For more information on Windows XAML theme resources see:
 https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/xaml-theme-resources

-Any brush/color value within your apps native ResourceDictionary, either from the system, or custom native resources, are available using `PlatformColor`.
+Any brush/color value within your apps native `ResourceDictionary`, either from the system, or custom native resources, are available using `PlatformColor`.

 #### Using theme brushes in a style